Jizzakh: Russian Empire

-In 1916, Jizzakh was the center of an anti-Russian uprising, which was quickly suppressed.
+In 1916, Jizzakh was a center of an anti-Russian uprising.
+The revolt broke out after the Russians announced local men would be conscripted to do manual labor behind the front lines during World War I. This violated treaties the Russians had signed with during their conquest of the region that had promised to not conscripted locals.
+Most of the revolt was focused in the southern portions of the Jizzakh region, both the city and the mountains south of it.
 In 1917, Jizzakh's most famous native son, Sharof Rashidov, future secretary of the Communist Party of Uzbekistan, was born.